MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx-exec-by.md

 ### input_data

-a data source object supported in currently active compute context, e.g. ‘RxSqlServerData’ for ‘RxInSqlServer’.
+A data source object supported in currently active compute context, e.g. ‘RxSqlServerData’ for ‘RxInSqlServer’.
 In ‘RxLocalSeq’ and ‘RxLocalParallel’, a character string specifying a ‘.xdf’ file, or a data frame object can be also used.